junder-git/OLD_rke1_arm64_v2/README.md

 ## Pre-requisites
 - Hardware: rpi-4b-8Gbram *X, sd card *X, usb *X, poe capeable router, poe-usb-c splitter *X; where X=4 in my case => (4devices * 5volts * 3amps = 20watts total which is a third of your typical filament light bulb at 60watts.
 - Network: Home router internal dns is already running with domain to subnet/vlan for all node hostnames ((my-case: 192.168.3.0/24 vlan: X)), (needs dns wildcard setup at some point as well as access from public dns)
 - Storage: Using rpi imager to flash 32gb san disk sd with raspbian-os && 32gb san disk usb-3.0 speeds type UHS-I with Ubuntu-22.04.03(64-bit) server.
 Both storage devices are to be configured with ssh user-pass, locale/timezone (gb) and hostnames pi-sd and pi-X respectively.
-Now poe power from router settings page and check the boot priorities with ```sudo rpi-eeprom-config --edit``` if hostname on jmux connect dont match pi-X formatting.
+Now poe power on from router settings page and check the boot priorities with ```sudo rpi-eeprom-config --edit``` if hostname on jmux connect dont match pi-X formatting.

 If in doubt, wipe all storage devices partitions and data to best of ability with zeros before using rpi-imager:
 ``` bash